Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 > `int64` in the JSON schema maps to `bigint` in PostgreSQL, and an array of
 > strings is `text[]`.

+## Upgrade the Aiven for Apache Kafka service to allow service integrations

 Since we're going to use a JDBC connector with our Kafka, that means using a service integration (between Kafka and our PostrgreSQL database), and so we need to upgrade our Kafka to a plan that will support service integrations,